FreQUENTLY ASKED QUESTIONS FOR RIDERS

 What is the Media License?

 The rider agreement, among other things, says that the rider agrees to yield the commercial rights of all the media they collect on the Event to Transcontinental.
 We do this as our basic deal with the rider is just to provide race administration and its services in return for the entry fee - this helps keeps that fee low.
 Some riders and companies may also benefit from the race's profile and publicity through rider sponsorship, so or this we can license back some of the commercial rights for use on things like social media.
+We will provide a separate agreement to provide clarity on what the license covers.

 What does this mean? - Well firstly it means that the true 'privateer' racers pay a slightly lower entry fee, secondly it means that the riders who benefit more from the media of the race pay a slightly higher entry fee and third in the future it may help protect the race from becoming too commercially influenced as it grows.